Talent-Augmenting Layer

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it computes TAOS assessment scores from numeric answers, specifies inputs and outputs, and distinguishes from sibling tools like talent_assess_create_profile.
+The description clearly states the tool computes TAOS assessment scores from numeric answers, specifies the resource (user's scores), and distinguishes it from sibling talent_assess_create_profile by indicating the calling order.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.